plasma-umass/mesh-testsuite/README.md

 > Mesh requires 530 MB (σ = 22.4 MB) to complete the benchmark, while the Mozilla allocator needs 632 MB (σ = 25.3 MB).

+This artifact reproduces these results, which can be verified via the data in the generated files `results/0-firefox/memory.relative.tsv` and `results/0-firefox/speed.relative.tsv`.

 #### 1. Redis